Paradise (2025 TV series): Release

 Paradise premiered on Hulu early on January 26, 2025.
 The series was originally set to premiere with the first three episodes on January 28, 2025.
 Internationally, the series was released on Disney+.
 ABC aired the first season starting April 7, 2025.

+In December 2025, it was announced the second season would premiere with the release of its first 3 episodes on February 23, 2026, with subsequent episodes planned to be released weekly.

 Reception

 Viewership

 The premiere of Paradise drew 1.4 million viewers in a special 10:09 p.m. broadcast on ABC on January 29, according to Nielsen's Live + 5 Day ratings.
 Its cable debut on FX on February 1 at 10 p.m. attracted 250,000 viewers per Live + 2 Day data.
 Hulu reported that the show's TikTok account received the most views and shares among first-season scripted Hulu shows in the past twelve months.
 The Walt Disney Company announced that the premiere episode of Paradise garnered seven million views globally within its first nine days of streaming.
 Luminate, which measures streaming performance in the U.S. by analyzing viewership data, audience engagement metrics, and content reach across various platforms, calculated that Paradise was the ninth most-streamed show from Q1 2025, with 3.9 billion minutes of watch time.

 Paradise debuted on Hulu's "Top 15 Today"—a daily updated list of the platform's most-watched titles—on its release day and remained on the list for its entire first week.
 JustWatch, a guide to streaming content with access to data from more than 45 million active users across more than 4,500 services worldwide, reported that the show was the top streaming series in the U.S. from January 27 to February 2.
 It was also the top-ranked show in Canada during the same week.
 Paradise remained the most-streamed series in the U.S. from February 24 to March 2.

 Analytics company Samba TV, which gathers viewership data from certain smart TVs and content providers, announced that Paradise was the third most-streamed program in the U.S. from February 3—9.
 The streaming aggregator Reelgood, which tracks 20 million monthly viewing decisions across all U.S. streaming platforms for original and acquired content on SVOD and AVOD services, reported that it was the second most-streamed series during the week of February 13.
 It subsequently reached the first place for the week ending February 27.
 Paradise also ranked No. 1 on Hulu's "Top 15 Today" list on March 7.
 Nielsen Media Research, which records streaming viewership on U.S. television screens, reported that from June 1, 2024, to May 31, 2025, Paradise was streamed for a total of 97.4 million hours.